 As a consequence of previous remarks, $N^i(\bP(E))$ and $\Eff^i(\bP(E))$ are 2-dimensional in positive dimension and codimension and $\xi^{i-1}f$ is a boundary of the later for $i\in\{1,\ldots,n-1\}$.
 The other boundary is spanned by $\xi^i+\nu^{(i)}\xi^{i-1}f$, which defines $\nu^{(i)}=\nu_{n-i}$.
 See Figure \ref{Fig1}.

-$E$ has a Harder-Narasimhan filtration (Prop 6.4.7, \cite{Lazarsfeld}), for some $l$.
+$E$ has a Harder--Narasimhan filtration (Prop 6.4.7, \cite{Lazarsfeld2}), for some $l$.
 Recall that by definition the successive quotients $Q_i:=E_{i-1}/E_i$ are semistable and their slopes $\mu_i:=\mu(Q_i)$ form an ascending sequence.
-The following theorem computes $\nu_i$ in terms of all the numerical data appearing in the Harder-Narasimhan filtration of $E$.
+The following theorem computes $\nu_i$ in terms of all the numerical data appearing in the Harder--Narasimhan filtration of $E$.

 \begin{thm} With the above setup, let Then, for all $k\in\{1,\ldots,l\}$ and $i\in\{1,\ldots,r_k\}$, except when $k=l$ and $i=r_l$: \end{thm}

 The formulas can be extracted from a picture strongly resembling the one in the Shatz stratification (Ch 11, \cite{LeP}).
 Construct the polygonal line $\mathcal P$ joining the points of coordinates $(\underline r_k,-\underline d_k)$ for $k\in\{1,\ldots,l\}$.
 See Figure \ref{Fig2}.